 By Steve Abbate

 The overprotective mother is much like an overprotective attorney.
 Attorneys want to protect their clients from any possible situation that could have a negative effect.
 In many circumstances in a sale transaction, an attorney will try to wrap so many levels of protection around a client that it becomes embarrassing to the transaction and it causes a seemingly friendly transaction to turn into a tit-for-tat battle over ridiculous items.
 In addition to causing unneeded tension in a transaction, the overprotective attorney usually racks up excessive legal fees for both parties and delays the closing.
 Remember, the only way an attorney can protect you 100% in a transaction is to cause you to not do the transaction.
 Business has certain risks and good attorneys balance getting the transaction done while accepting reasonable risk.
+There are attorneys helping with civil litigation issues that you can contact to get help with your case as well.

 In a past transaction, the seller had to spray paint the words “out of service” on tanks that had been removed from customer homes.
 Would anyone think that a tank not connected to anything was in service?
 My favorite item was when an attorney required, as part of a lease, that the landlord (Seller) remove all used florescent light bulbs and show documentation that they were disposed of properly.